apigee/apigee-smartdocs-maven-plugin/samples/Drupal10/README.md

 ### Advanced Implementation (available on v2.1.0 or later)

-**To use these features make sure you have the Apigee API Catalog module version 8.x-2.2 or higher.
-Please read through the [release notes](https://www.drupal.org/project/apigee_api_catalog/releases/8.x-2.2).**
+**To use these features make sure you have the Apigee API Catalog module version apigee_api_catalog 3.0.4 or higher.
+Please read through the [release notes](https://www.drupal.org/project/apigee_api_catalog/releases/3.0.4).**

 If you want to configure/manage fields and taxonomy, you can create a json file and pass that as `apigee.smartdocs.config.file` argument.
 A simple example below: